apexfarm/ApexTestKit/README.md

 #### Mock with Predefined List

 Mock also supports predefined list or SOQL query results.
-But for prededined list used in `prepare()` statement and its direct children, if there are any parent or child relationships, they are going to be trimmed in the generated mock sObjects.
+But if there are any parent or child relationships in the predefined list, they are going to be trimmed in the generated mock sObjects.

 ```java
 List<B__c> listOfB = [SELECT X__r.Id, (SELECT Id FROM Y__r) FROM B__c LIMIT 3];